-At ElectricSuper we offer a range of different investment options, from a higher risk/higher return option through to a cash option, which is low risk/low return.
+At ElectricSuper our members have investment choice.
+We offer a range of different investment options, from a higher risk/higher return option through to a cash option, which is low risk/low return.

 When you joined us, your super was invested in the Balanced Growth option automatically.
 Balanced Growth is designed to sit somewhere between the two extremes of high risk/high return and low risk/low return.